-Certain classes of the company's tangible fixed assets, infrastructure assets, were revalued in the year as detailed in note 12 to the statutory financial statements.
+Certain classes of the company's tangible fixed assets, infrastructure assets, are held at valuation as detailed in note10 to the statutory financial statements.
 As a result of the valuation carried out at 31 March 2015 the carrying value of the infrastructure assets was increased by £364m and the resulting revaluation surplus taken to the revaluation reserve.
 The directors reviewed the carrying value of these assets at 31 March 2016 and concluded them to be in line with fair value.